This Protein Cookie Recipe is an easy homemade high-protein recipe to eat as a post-workout snack or breakfast.

 - Baking Powder

 - Chocolate Chips – this is optional.
-You can replace the dark chocolate chips with a sugar-free version for keto protein cookies or swap for chopped nuts.
+You can replace the dark chocolate chips with a sugar-free version for keto protein cookies or swap them for chopped nuts.

 Combining Dry Ingredients